Table of Contents

 Malabar Nut leaves have anti-ulcers property, which are beneficial in reducing ulcers and sores in various parts of the body.

 Malabar Nut has laxative and appetite-stimulant properties which are beneficial in eliminating abdominal gas and in turn reducing abdominal distension, bloating, and gaseous cramps.
 And it gives relief from dyspepsia, heartburn, diarrhea, flatulence, and peptic ulcer.

 This herb is blessed with antimicrobial, anti-bacterial, and antiseptic properties, which are beneficial in the treatment of various infections.
 It also helps to reduce the risk of various bacterial and fungal infections like fever, tuberculosis, and dengue.

-Dosage and uses depend upon the health problems and conditions or as recommended by an Ayurvedic doctor.
+Dosage and uses depend upon the health problems and conditions or as an Ayurvedic doctor recommends.
 The general recommended dosage is 3-6 grams of Adulsa / Malabar Nut daily once a day.